Interpretive Fidelity

 If interpretive override is the forcing of meaning, then love is the refusal to force.
 Love, as meant here, is a sustained commitment to preserve meaning.

 This definition does not rely on romance.
-It does not require constant warmth, it does not require perfect calm, and it does not even require agreement.
-It requires something more fundamental and more exacting.
+It does not require constant warmth.
+It does not require perfect calm.
+It does not require agreement.
+It requires something more basic and more exacting.

-Love is not the absence of conflict, it is what makes conflict survivable.
+Love is not the absence of conflict.
+It is what makes conflict survivable.
 Love is not always gentle.
-It can be firm, it can say no, it can enforce boundaries.
-But love does not collapse the other person into a caricature to justify those boundaries.
+It can be firm.
+It can say no. It can enforce boundaries.
+But love does not reduce the other person into a caricature in order to justify those boundaries.
 Love maintains a distinction between “I am not willing to do that” and “You are wrong for wanting that.”
 Love maintains a distinction between “That hurt me” and “You are a bad person.”
 Love can be clear without being reductive.

-This definition also clarifies something people sense but cannot always articulate.
+This definition also clarifies something people often recognize without being able to name.
 Being understood often feels more loving than being adored.
 Understanding is the restoration of shared reality.
 Shared reality is what makes trust possible.

 5.

 There is a quiet tragedy built into many human systems.
-When someone is hurt, they often must translate their pain into a form that the other person will accept before it is treated as real.
+When someone is hurt, they often must translate their pain into a form the other person will accept before it is treated as real.
 This is not only a problem in intimate relationships.
-It appears in medicine, in workplaces, in families, in institutions.
-But it becomes most intimate and most painful inside love.
+It appears in medicine, workplaces, families, and institutions.
+It becomes most intimate and most painful inside love.

 Pain is private.
 It is experienced inside a person.
 It cannot be fully transferred.
-So shared reality depends on translation.
+Shared reality therefore depends on translation.
 The person in pain must produce signals that represent something the other person cannot directly verify.
-The other person must decide whether to treat those signals as credible.
+The listener must decide whether those signals are credible.

 When the channel is loving, the person in pain is not required to prove themselves before they are received.
 The listener does not demand perfect phrasing, perfect composure, perfect timing, or perfect evidence.
-They might ask questions.
-They might seek clarity.
+They may ask questions.
+They may seek clarity.
 But their stance is recognition, not suspicion.

 When the channel is not loving, the person in pain is forced into performance.
 They must be clear enough, calm enough, reasonable enough, persuasive enough.
 If they cry, they are unstable.
 If they raise their voice, they are aggressive.
 If they stay quiet, they are passive.
 If they bring it up now, it is inconvenient.
 If they bring it up later, it is a grudge.
-The goalposts move.
+The conditions keep moving.
 The person learns that their reality is negotiable.

 6.

 Most people understand self-love as self-esteem, confidence, or self-admiration.
-Those things can accompany it, but they can also mislead.
+Those can accompany self-love, but they can also mislead.
 A person can admire themselves and still override their own meaning.
 A person can appear confident and still treat their own experience as suspect.

 If self-love is the inward version of love, then self-love is the refusal to commit interpretive override against yourself.